 Harringtons dog walking expert and fitness guru Lucy Fitness regularly runs outdoors with her pooch Gatsby.
 To make the most of it, her top tip would be to “move to running off the lead as soon as possible to allow for a smoother run.
 Dogs often like to stop and sniff new smells and it can be a bit jerky if you have them on a short lead.
 Don't get too far ahead though, you always want to be close enough to pop the lead on if you need to, or to pick up any poop along the way.”

 Above all it’s important that both you and your pooch enjoy your run, to make the most of the exercise.
-As we’re well into Spring, why not take some tips from Lucy Fitness over on our hub to help get you moving.
+Why not get some more tips from Lucy Fitness over on our hub to help get you moving.
 Don’t forget to share any snaps from your runs with us over on the Harringtons Facebook page!